 While aloe is always one of our go-to options for soothing sunburn, this cooling milk bath is inexpensive and quick to ease the discomfort.
 Just pair it with a tall glass of water for extra hydration.

-Hydration is key to bouncing back from a sunburn—while the more visible effects are red, irritated skin, hydration goes a long way to repairing your skin from the inside out.
+Hydration is key to bouncing back from a sunburn.
+Even though you’ll want to treat the more visible effects such as red, irritated skin, hydration goes a long way to repairing your skin from the inside out.
 Plus, if you’ve spent that long in the sun, you’re probably due for a long, cooling drink anyway!